iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 **We propose that lossless information compression can serve as an effective framework for solving ARC-AGI puzzles.
 A more efficient (i.e., lower-bit) compression of a puzzle correlates with a more accurate solution.** To solve ARC-AGI puzzles, we design a system that transforms an incomplete puzzle into a completed one—filling in the answers—by finding a compact representation that, when decompressed, reproduces the puzzle with any solution.
 The key challenge is to obtain this compact representation without needing the answers as inputs.

-Our method uses a neural network as the decoder.
-However, the encoder is not another network—instead, it is realized by the gradient descent algorithm that performs inference-time training on the decoder while maintaining correct decoded output.
+CompressARC uses a neural network as the decoder.
+However, the encoding algorithm is not another network—instead, encoding is realized by the gradient descent algorithm that performs inference-time training on the decoder while maintaining correct decoded output.
 In other words, running the encoder means optimizing the decoder’s parameters and input distribution to achieve the most compressed puzzle representation.
 The resulting optimized parameters (e.g., weights and input distribution settings) themselves serve as the compressed bit representation that encodes the puzzle along with its answer.

 In standard machine learning lingo: (without compression terminology, and with some simplifications)